galetaire/homesite-hns/README.md

 ## 1. Bob Wallet

-You need a domain stored in your personal Bob Wallet.
-You can bid for domains using Bob, which is both a node and a self-custodial wallet that lets you interact directly with the blockchain.
+You need a TLD stored in your personal Bob Wallet.
+You can bid for TLDs using Bob, which is both a node and a self-custodial wallet that lets you interact directly with the blockchain.

 ## 2. Yeil DNS Account

-Yeil DNS is a service that lets you connect your self-custodied domain in Bob Wallet to their DNS nameserver, so you can manage your domain records without losing custody of your name.
-At any time, you can use Bob Wallet to delete all records associating your domain with Yeil, effectively breaking the connection.
+Yeil DNS is a service that lets you connect your self-custodied TLD in Bob Wallet to their DNS nameserver, so you can manage your domain records without losing custody of your TLD.
+At any time, you can use Bob Wallet to delete all records associating your TLD with Yeil, effectively breaking the connection.
 Yeil is developed by https://eskimo.software.

-## 3. Connect Your Domain: Yeil <-> Bob Wallet
+## 3. Connect Your Domain: Bob Wallet <-> Yeil

-With your domain on Bob Wallet, you need to connect it to Yeil DNS.
-In your Yeil account, go to **New zone**, type the domain name you own, and click **Add**.
-It will appear with the records you need to add to your domain in Bob Wallet in order to connect it with Yeil.
+While your TLD is on Bob Wallet, you need to connect it to Yeil DNS.
+In your Yeil account, go to **New zone**, type the TLD name you own, and click **Add**.
+It will appear with the records you need to add to your TLD in Bob Wallet in order to create the connection.

-In Bob Wallet, go to **Domain Manager** and click your domain to open a new screen.
+In Bob Wallet, go to **Domain Manager** and click your TLD to open a new screen.
 In the **Records** section, add the records provided by Yeil:

 - **2 NS records** — for example, `a.ns.yeil.org` and `b.ns.yeil.org`
 - **1 DS record** — using the value shown in your Yeil account